 Level of Service (LOS) - A measure of the level of congestion experienced on roadways.
-LOS shall be calculated using methodologies consistent with the latest edition of the Highway Capacity Manual published by the Transportation Research Board
+The acceptable methodologies for calculating level of service are: LOS shall be calculated using methodologies consistent with the latest edition of the Highway Capacity Manual published by the Transportation Research Board.